HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Introduction

 \item We propose a novel and generalizable hierarchical deep architecture that can build upon any existing efficient sequence model for burnout prediction.
-Our \ours predictive model consists of two levels of encoders.
-A low-level sequence encoder aggregates short-term activities into deep daily workload measures (deep representations), whereas the high-level RNN-based encoder further cumulatively arranges all workload measures into deep monthly workload measures and captures the long-term temporality of daily workload development.
-The hierarchical architecture enables \ours to maintain long memory with multi-scale temporality without increasing the model complexity.
-The sharing of low-level sequence encoder across shifts helps maintain a moderate number of parameters and enables high computation efficiency over large-scale activity logs.
+A low-level sequence encoder aggregates short-term activities into deep daily activity measures, whereas the high-level RNN-based encoder further cumulatively arranges all activity measures into deep monthly activity measures and captures the long-term temporality of physician behaviors.
+The hierarchical architecture with shared low-level encoder enables \ours to maintain long memory with multi-scale temporality without increasing the model complexity.

 \item To utilize the large amount of unlabeled activity logs, we extend \ours to a semi-supervised framework (Semi-\ours).
 For this, we pre-train the low-level encoder and transfer knowledge to the predictive model with an unsupervised sequence autoencoder that learns to reconstruct the action-time sequences.